The Sacred Landscape: How Nature Shaped Celtic Military Strategy

 How Sacred Sites Became Strategic Assets

 The Celts were masterful users of terrain, and their familiarity with sacred landscapes gave them a home-field advantage that often confounded invading armies.
-The following sections detail the specific military functions of these natural sites.
+The following sections detail the specific military functions of these natural sites, drawing on historical records and modern archaeological interpretations.

 Natural Fortresses and Hidden Bases

 Sacred groves were often located in difficult terrain—deep within forests, on steep slopes, or on islands in bogs.
 These locations were naturally defensible.
 A grove at the center of a bog could only be approached by secret paths known only to the local tribe.
 This made them ideal locations for storing weapons, hiding non-combatants, or launching surprise attacks.
 The Roman general Gaius Julius Caesar, in his Commentarii de Bello Gallico, noted that the Gauls often used remote forests and marshes as refuges after defeats, regrouping in sacred places where Roman cavalry could not easily pursue.
 Caesar’s campaign against the Menapii in 53 BCE involved cutting down their sacred forests specifically to deny them these hidden bases.
-Read Caesar’s account here.
+The archaeological site of Acy-Romance in France has revealed structures that may have served as both ritual centers and storehouses for military equipment.

 Ambush Sites and Psychological Warfare